 La Trastienda

-This shop/tapas bar is a bit odd– you have to sneak under the bar to get to the back room!
+This shop/tapas bar is a bit odd—you have to sneak under the bar to get to the back room!
 The front of the place is a small deli, specializing in gourmet products.
 If you sit in the back room you can enjoy cured meats and cheeses with wine or vermouth.

 Plaza de Cuchilleros, 11

-- Some restaurants add a bread and cutlery charge to the bill, which ranges between 1€ or less per table, to 2€ per person, depending on the place.
-If you don’t want bread brought to the table, specify sin pan por favor, though unfortunately sometimes you’ll still be charged.
+- Some restaurants add a bread and service charge to the bill, which ranges from €1 or less per table to €2 per person, depending on the place.
+If you don’t want bread brought to the table, specify "sin pan por favor," though unfortunately sometimes you’ll still be charged.
 Feel free to complain if this is the case, though the easiest thing to do is to eat like a Spaniard and enjoy your bread!

 - You aren’t required to tip in Granada, but rounding up the bill and leaving up to 10% for excellent service is definitely appreciated (I always tip my servers).
 Waiters work hard and earn a very low monthly wage.

 My opinion of Granada has definitely changed over the years!
-I went from thinking that the food was pretty awful, to loving my visits here– for the food!
-While you do have to search out the good tapas places, when you find them the value for money is great, and the products are excellent.
-I’m so excited to share the culinary history of this incredible city (Andalusian cuisine fascinates me) and mix these stories and recipes into more posts about Granada!
+I went from thinking that the food was pretty awful to loving my visits here—precisely because of the food!
+While you do have to seek out the good places, when you find them the value for money is great, and the products are excellent.

 Charlie